Suns spoil Nikola Jokic's MVP party, beat Nuggets 116-102 - WTMJ

 With their sixth straight victory, the second-seeded Suns took a 3-0 lead in the best-of-seven series.
 Game 4 is Sunday at Ball Arena.

 Paul had 27 points, eight assists and three steals for the Suns, who pulled away after halftime for the third straight time.
-All five Phoenix starters scored in double figures.
+All five of Phoenix’s starters scored in double figures.

 They are a one win away from their first trip to the Western Conference Finals since 2009-10 — which was the last time Phoenix made the playoffs.